Start from good foundations

-- Make up a batch of veggie-based soups for a warming lunch
+- Make up a batch of veggie-based soups for lunch

 - Pre-cut veggie sticks for easy, grab and go snacks from the fridge

 There’s also a lot to be said for the comfort and predictability of routine during uncertain times.
-Aim to stick to regular mealtimes and maybe even consider packing a lunchbox for the kids to reduce mindless grazing.
-You might also like to think about a weekly meal plan to provide structure to the week, like meat-free Monday, taco Tuesday and freedom (from cooking) Friday with a takeaway treat.
+You might like to think about a weekly meal plan to provide structure to the week, like meat-free Monday, taco Tuesday and freedom (from cooking) Friday with a takeaway treat.

 But, go easy on the treats

 One of the pitfalls of working from home is the close access to the refrigerator and pantry.
 If boredom strikes, or in response to anxiety, it can be easy to fall into bad habits of constant grazing and comfort eating.

 It’s a good idea to stick to regular meal times and focus on preparing nutritious meals that satisfy you and leave you less likely to indulge in mindless snacking.

 Using food and alcohol to self-soothe during COVID-19 is also a potential trap.
 As we look to manage stress levels, it’s important to be mindful about the negative health consequences of these indulgences.
 DrinkWise have issued a reminder about the importance of drinking in moderation and staying within Australian guidelines about alcohol consumption.